render-rs/render.rs/README.md

 the `rsx!` macro to compose arbitrary components, and only calling `html!` when you need a String output, when sending a response or generating a Markdown file.

-In Render, attributes and plain strings are escaped using the `htmlescape` crate.
+In Render, attributes and plain strings are escaped using the `render::html_escaping` module.
 In order to use un-escaped values so you can dangerously insert raw HTML, use the `raw!` macro around your
 string: